Sustainable, warm mix low temperature asphalt

 ULTILOW technology is the latest example of our commitment to using technical expertise to create more sustainable paving materials.
 Responding to the challenges faced by modern paving engineers, it is designed to help them complete more work in less time, keep busy roads moving and meet the highest standards of safety and sustainability.

 In July 2019 warm mix asphalts were included in the Specification for Highway Works and in August 2021 National Highways officially requested that everyone involved in the construction and maintenance of the strategic road network, particularly designers and main contractors, use warm mix asphalts as their default surfacing material to help move towards its net zero objective.

-On 1 July 2022 we announced another significant commitment to reducing both our own and our customers’ carbon footprint.
-We will now be supplying only ULTILOW warm mix asphalts for delivered base and binder courses.
-This is expected to save around 13,500 tonnes of carbon dioxide each year – the equivalent of around 22,000 flights between London and New York.
+We recently announced another significant commitment to reducing both our own and our customers’ carbon footprint.
+We will now be supplying only ULTILOW warm mix asphalts for delivered base and binder courses and all surface course materials except for modified binder materials and HRA with a stone content mix of 35% or lower.
+This is expected to save around 21,000 tonnes of carbon dioxide per year – the equivalent of around 34,000 flights between London and New York.

 Where can ULTILOW be used?

 Lower carbon roads